1977 U.S. license plate

 bordered by West Virginia, Kentucky, Indiana, Michigan, and Pennsylvania

-In contrast to the Michigan plate, they don't get much more boring than this one from neighboring Ohio.
-Ohio used a variety of serial formats to identify the region of the state the plates was issued; this format with a single letter prefix would be from the central part of the state, near Columbus.
-This base plate was issued starting in April 1976 and was valid through May 1977 without stickers.
-Stickers indicating the expiraiton month and year were then used to validate this plate through 1980.
+In contrast to the Michigan plate, they don't get much more boring-looking than these from neighboring Ohio.
+Ohio used a variety of numbering formats to identify the region of the state the plates was issued; the format with both prefix and suffix letters is from the eastern and southeastern portions of the state, including Akron and Youngstown and points south, while the format with two prefix letters is from the northeastern portion of the state, in and around Cleveland.
+This base plate was introduced in April 1976 and was valid through May 1977 without stickers.
+Stickers indicating the expiration month and year were then used to validate this plate through 1980.

 Pennsylvania